 de Lauretis, Teresa.
 The Practice of Love: Lesbian Sexuality and Perverse Desire.
 Bloomington and Indianapolis: Indiana University Press, 1994, p. xix

-Their research and production focuses on analysing the hegemonic discourse from a critical and feminist point of view.
+Their practice focuses on analysing the hegemonic discourse from a critical and feminist point of view.
 They generate sweet activisms through everyday objects and references in popular culture, aiming to empower the minority subcultures.